Stable Language Guidance for Vision-Language-Action Models: Experiment

 To construct a controlled out-of-distribution (OOD) evaluation setting, we remove two target tasks from the original LIBERO-Goal training set, while ensuring that the objects involved still appear in other training tasks.
 This design isolates distribution shift at the level of \emph{object–goal composition}, rather than introducing entirely unseen objects.
 To avoid trivial failure due to complete task absence, we first fine-tune the baseline model for 6{,}000 steps using the remaining in-distribution data, corresponding to approximately 20\% of full training.
-We then perform few-shot adaptation using a small number of demonstrations from the two held-out OOD tasks, and evaluate performance under varying shot budgets.
+We then perform few-step adaptation using a small number of demonstrations from the two held-out OOD tasks, and evaluate performance under varying step budgets.

-As shown in Table~\ref{tab:libero_goal_ood_fewshot}, the vanilla model exhibits limited generalization under low-shot regimes, particularly with 10-shot adaptation, indicating difficulty in transferring previously learned object semantics to novel task compositions.
-Meanwhile, although the average success rate of the baseline appears relatively high (in 100-shot and 1,000-shot adaptation), a closer inspection reveals that this performance is dominated by overfitting to a single held-out task, while consistently failing on the other OOD task.
+As shown in Table~\ref{tab:libero_goal_ood_fewstep}, the vanilla model exhibits limited generalization under low-step regimes, particularly with 10-steps adaptation, indicating difficulty in transferring previously learned object semantics to novel task compositions.
+Meanwhile, although the average success rate of the baseline appears relatively high (in 100-steps and 1,000-steps adaptation), a closer inspection reveals that this performance is dominated by overfitting to a single held-out task, while consistently failing on the other OOD task.
 In contrast, our method achieves successful execution across both held-out tasks, reflecting improved robustness to compositional distribution shifts.